+Resin is a natural viscous liquid present in the trees, especially in the resinous trees known for producing resins.
 If the resin content of the wood is high, the final engraving will be darker.
 It is due to the burning of the resin when laser beams fall on the surface.
-With that being said, woods that contain low resin content have a light engraving pattern.
+Contrarily, woods that contain low resin content have a light engraving pattern.

 Resinous trees are soft as they contain the resin liquid, and on the other hand, non-resinous trees have very hard wood.
 For instance, cherry wood is soft because it contains resin.

 If you are an experienced craftsman and have been seeing different types of wood for years, you might have an idea of the color of the wood.
 If the color of the wood is lighter than usual, it is low in resin content.

 The next important factor in choosing wood type is the shade.
 This factor is self-explanatory, and the shade of the wood can easily be seen.

-Engraving is actually the burning of wood, so the result is a dark pattern that is darker than the original color of the wood.
+Engraving is actually the burning of wood, so the result is a pattern that is darker than the original color of the wood.
 But if the shade of the wood is already dark, the engraving won't be much visible.
 Thus, it is better to choose wood types that have a lighter shade.

 Streaks refer to the lines that are naturally present in the wood.
 These do not create any hindrance in engraving, but they affect the final result.
 The streaks are visible after engraving, and they ruin the beauty of engraving.
 The streaks should be as minimal as possible to make the engraving more visible to the viewer.

 When laser beams strike wood, the surface starts to burn, and the particles start to burn and vaporize quickly.
-Due to burning, there can be burn marks after engraving that give a bad look or unfinished appearance to the engraved object.
+Due to burning, there can be burn marks after laser engraving that give a bad look or unfinished appearance to the engraved object.
 It is a must to avoid burn marks to ensure the attractiveness of engraving.